Dorchester, Dorset

-Dorchester (/ˈdɔrtʃɛstər/ DOR-ches-tər) is the county town of Dorset, England.
+Dorchester (/ˈdɔrtʃɪstər/ DOR-chist-ər, /ˈdɔrtʃɛstər/ DOR-chest-ər) is the county town of Dorset, England.
 It is situated between Poole and Bridport on the A35 trunk route.
 A historic market town, Dorchester is on the banks of the River Frome to the south of the Dorset Downs and north of the South Dorset Ridgeway that separates the area from Weymouth, 7 mi to the south.
-The civil parish includes the experimental community of Poundbury and the suburb of Fordington.
+Dorchester civil parish, which includes the experimental community of Poundbury and the suburb of Fordington, had a population of 21,358 in 2021.

 The area around the town was first settled in prehistoric times.
 The Romans established a garrison there after defeating the Durotriges tribe, calling the settlement that grew up nearby Durnovaria; they built an aqueduct to supply water and an amphitheatre on an ancient British earthwork.
 During the medieval period Dorchester became an important commercial and political centre.
 It was the site of the "Bloody Assizes" presided over by Judge Jeffreys after the Monmouth Rebellion, and later the trial of the Tolpuddle Martyrs.
 As well as having many listed buildings, a number of notable people have been associated with the town.
 It was for many years the home and inspiration of the author Thomas Hardy, whose novel The Mayor of Casterbridge uses a fictionalised Dorchester as its setting.

-In the 2021 census, the population of Dorchester was 21,366.
 It is a centre for employment, education, retail, leisure and healthcare for the surrounding area, with six industrial estates, the Dorset County Hospital, a weekly market, and a high school and further education college.
 The town has a football club and a rugby union club and several museums.

 History

 Prehistory and Romano-British

 Dorchester's roots stem back to prehistoric times.
 The earliest settlements were about 2 mi southwest of the modern town centre in the vicinity of Maiden Castle, a large Iron Age hill fort that was one of the most powerful settlements in pre-Roman Britain.
 Different tribes lived there from 4000 BC.
 The Durotriges were likely to have been there when the Romans arrived in Britain in 43 AD.

 The Romans defeated the local tribes by 70 AD and established a garrison that became the town the Romans named Durnovaria, a Brythonic name incorporating durn, "fist", loosely interpreted as 'place with fist-sized pebbles'.
 It appears to have taken part of its name from the local Durotriges tribe who inhabited the area.

 Durnovaria was recorded in the 4th-century Antonine Itinerary and became a market centre for the surrounding countryside, an important road junction and staging post, and subsequently one of the twin capitals of the Celtic Durotriges tribe.

 The remains of the Roman walls that surrounded the town can still be seen.
-The majority have been replaced by pathways that form a square inside modern Dorchester known as 'The Walks'.
+The majority have been replaced by pathways that form a square inside modern Dorchester known as The Walks.
 A small segment of the original wall remains near the Top 'o Town roundabout.